barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Breagle Cormick

-5. **1 Spectre (OSE)** guarding a crumbling tower, full of rotten furniture and a chest with 4000sp in the submerged basement.
+5. **1 Spectre (OSE)** guarding a crumbling tower, full of rotten furniture and a chest in the submerged basement.

    *Treasure:*